antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_evaluation/text_generation/helpers/vectorstore.md

 ```

 #### Purpose
 Creates a straightforward vector store retriever configured to return the top 5 matching results.
-It also provides direct access to the underlying vector store.
+It also provides direct access to the underlying vector store (the vector store is returned as well).

 #### Process Flow
 1. Uses the `get_vectorstore` helper to either load or initialize a vector store based on the given configuration.